A Grammar of Model Analysis: Grama

 Calling plot_sinew_outputs....

-This matches our intuition, and provides a quantitative comparison between the inputs.
+The updated model’s results matche our intuition (Figure 4.12), and provides a quantitative comparison between the effects of the inputs.
 Note that the range of critical buckling values is quite small in the material property panels, while the ranges associated with the plate thickness and length are much wider.
 This implies that we can adjust the plate dimensions to achieve our desired safety goal, as the buckling behavior is much more sensitive to the plate geometry than material properties.

-Note that we had to specify bounds for the length of the plate to run the sweep.
-We didn’t specify a plate length above in our goal!
-To correct this oversight, let’s update our goal to specify plates \(6\) inches in length.
+Goals for this case study (revised) Note that we had to specify bounds for the height of the plate to run the sweep.
+We didn’t specify a plate height in our original goal.
+To correct this oversight, let’s update our goal to specify plates \(6\) inches in height.

-Finally, to complete our modeling, we will incorporate the target load of \(1\) ksi by defining a limit state function [DM05]
+Finally, to complete our modeling, we will incorporate the target load of \(1\) ksi by defining a limit state function (see Appendix 11.8 for more details).

 md_buckling = (